Close-up of a podcast microphone on a desk in front of a woman in a pink blazer, speaking during a podcast recording.

 Examples that work:

-Your title is your headline, and in podcast execution, headlines do heavy lifting.
+Your title is your headline.
+In podcast execution, headlines do heavy lifting.

 Optimize Your Show Notes & Descriptions